endaaman/vim-case-master/README.md

 # vim-case-master

-`vim-case-master` provides functions to convert your cases.
+`vim-case-master` provides commands to convert case of words.

 ## Installation